Cananito/Cananito.github.io/_generator/content/cooking.md

 1. Split dough into 2 balls.
     * Can be done with a knife.
 1. Rest dough balls for 45+ mins.
-1. Preheat for 20 minutes at max temperature.
+1. Preheat oven for 20 minutes at max temperature.
 1. Shape the dough.
 1. Add sauce, mozzarella, basil, and olive oil.
 1. Add flour to peel and oven stone.